Andy Lally: NASCAR

 In 2021, Lally was initially announced to drive all 6 road course races for Alpha Prime Racing in their number 44 car for the 2022 Xfinity Series Season.
 However, in January 2022, the team announced they had mutually parted ways with Lally.

+Lally returned to the Cup Series to race multiple races for the first time since he won Rookie of the Year.
+He drove both Rick Ware Racing cars.
+The 15 at Sonoma, Watkins Glen, and the Charlotte Roval & the 51 car at the Chicago Street Course and the Indy Road Course.

 Sports car racing

-After winning Sunoco Rookie of the Year in the Sprint Cup Series, Lally returned to sports car racing for the 2012 season with 30 races planned across three series.
+After winning Sunoco Rookie of the Year in the Sprint Cup Series, Lally returned to sports car racing for the 2012 season with thirty races planned across three series.
 He drove in the Grand-Am Road Racing Rolex Sports Car Series for Magnus Racing in the GT class, as well as a partial schedule in the ALMS and full schedule in the Continental Tire Series.

-Lally won the 2012 24 Hours of Daytona GT division in a Magnus Racing Porsche 911 GT3 Cup with co-drivers Richard Lietz, Rene Rast and team owner John Potter.
+Lally won the 2012 24 Hours of Daytona GT division in a Magnus Racing Porsche 911 GT3 Cup with co-drivers Richard Lietz, René Rast and team owner John Potter.
 It marked Lally's fourth Rolex 24 class win and second consecutive.
-He won the 2016 24 Hours of Daytona in the GTD division once again with Magnus Racing for his 5th class win.
+He won the 2016 24 Hours of Daytona in the GTD division once again with Magnus Racing for his fifth class win.

 He joined Michael Shank Racing for the 2017 IMSA SportsCar Championship to drive an Acura NSX GT3.

 Personal life

 Outside of auto racing, Lally is a World Championship street luge racer.
 After being No. 1 qualifier in two classes Lally ended up winning the 2012 IGSA World Championships in both Street Luge and Classic Luge that took place in Calgary, Canada.
 In 2009 he was again No. 1 qualifier for both luge classes at the IGSA World Championships in Bathurst, Australia, and went on to his winning the World Championship in Classic luge and finish 2nd in Street Luge.
-Lally is a brown belt in Brazilian jiu-jitsu under Paul Creighton and an avid mountain biker who competes in cross-country mountain bike racing.
+Lally is a black belt in Brazilian jiu-jitsu under Paul Creighton and an avid mountain biker who competes in cross-country mountain bike racing.
 In 2009 he was part of a four-man team that won the 24 Hours of Big Bear in the Men's Sport division.

 He is a vegan.
 During a visit to Farm Sanctuary in August 2011, he was quoted as saying: "I do it for ethical reasons.
 By this point in human evolution, we should be smart enough and kind enough to live without torturing other living beings just so we can enjoy lunch, especially when there are so many other great tasting options available."